dh1011/llm-term/README.md

      set OPENAI_API_KEY="sk-..."
      ```

+2. If using Ollama, make sure it's running locally on the default port (11434)

-2. Run the application with a prompt:
+3. Run the application with a prompt:

    ```
    ./llm-term "your prompt here"
    ```

-3. The app will generate a command based on your prompt and ask for confirmation before execution.
+4. The app will generate a command based on your prompt and ask for confirmation before execution.

 ## Configuration